 Complete visibility into the infrastructure and comprehensive insights ensure IT administrator can properly manage their organization’s IT infrastructure.
-Monitoring is one way to achieve optimal performance.
-To assist, the ManageEngine Applications Manager team has curated a checklist for you, with Tomcat-specific metrics to track.
+Apache Tomcat performance monitoring is one way to achieve optimal performance.
+To assist, the ManageEngine Applications Manager team has curated a checklist for you, with Tomcat monitoring metrics to track.

 Metrics to track